The most iconic location in Jasper National Park - Spirit Island has to be seen to be believed.

 If you stay close to the shore, you'll do slightly more than 13 km, but you'll have a much higher chance of seeing some wildlife.
 On my second paddle trip on Maligne lake I saw a black bear and several eagles.

 The bear accompanied us for quite some time as we paddled along the shore.
 At one point it even jumped into the water and swam few meters along the shoreline, before it got out and disappeared into the forest soon after!

 At roughly 11kms the lake becomes quite thin.
 That's a sign that you have reached the Samson narrows.
 Once you're through, the lake opens up again and the Fisherman's Bay campground will be in a cove on the left hand side.

-From campsite the Spirit Island is only a 15 minute paddle away so, after you set up your camp, there's no excuses why you shouldn't go there for either sunrise or sunset.
+From campsite the Spirit Island is only a 15 minute paddle away.
+After you set up your camp, there's no excuses why you shouldn't go there for either sunrise or sunset.
 The good news are, you will probably be the only one there!
 This is where I have photographed my most memorable sunrise in the Rockies to the date.